xxoolm/LuaNode/README.md

 APPLICATIONS:
 --------------------------------------

-A funny application is to utilize Luanode and Esp8266/Esp32 to create a Wifi tank.
+A funny application is to utilize Luanode and Esp32/Esp8266 to create a Wifi tank.
+You can control the tank via app installed on your phone.
+The Luanode run on Esp32/Esp8266 and wait for the commands sent from phone, and then drives the motor on tank to move it on.

 ![github](http://ww4.sinaimg.cn/mw690/999babe3gw1f3b37i18lej20fe0duq7f.jpg "Appearance")